Ground-level power supply: Alstom APS

-Light rail at the Queen Victoria Building, Sydney, 2019.
-Vehicles and pedestrians are free to move across the APS rail between the rail tracks, as segments of the rail are powered only when there is a compatible vehicle covering them.
+Light rail at the Queen Victoria Building, Sydney in 2019.
+Vehicles and pedestrians may safely move across the electrified rail because segments are powered only when there is a compatible vehicle covering them.

 Alstom APS uses a third rail placed between the running rails, divided electrically into 11-metre segments.
 These segments automatically switch on by radio control only when a tram is passing over them, thereby avoiding any risk to other road users.
 The tram has two collector shoes, and two segments of rail are active at any given time, to avoid interruption of power when passing between segments.
-APS was developed by Innorail, a subsidiary of Spie Enertrans but was sold to Alstom when Spie was acquired by Amec.
-It was originally created for the Bordeaux tramway, which started construction in 2000 and opened in 2003, becoming the first modern commercial ground-level power supply system.
-From 2011, the technology has been used in a number of other cities around the world.

-The French government reports no electrocutions or electrification accidents on any tramway in France from as early as 2003 until as recently as December 31, 2022.
+APS was developed by Innorail, a Spie Enertrans subsidiary acquired by Alstom.
+It was created for the Bordeaux tramway, which was built from 2000 to 2003.
+Since 2011, other cities have used the technology.
+The French government reports no electrocutions or electrification accidents on any tramway in France from 2003 through 2022.

-Alstom further developed the APS system for use with buses and other vehicles.
-The system has been tested for safety when the road is cleared by snowplows, under exposure to snow, ice, salting, and saturated brine, and for skid and road adherence safety for vehicles, including motorcycles.
-Alstom will trial its electric road system (ERS) on the public road RN205 in the Rhône-Alpes region between 2024 and 2027.
-The system is expected to supply 500kW of power for electric heavy trucks, as well as power for road utility vehicles and electric cars driving at up to 90 km/h.
+Alstom is modifying the APS system for use by electric road vehicles, such as buses, trucks, utility vehicles, and cars.
+The system is expected to supply 500kW to vehicles moving at up to 90 km/h.
+As of 2024, the system had been tested for safety when the road is cleared by snowplows, under exposure to snow, ice, salting, and saturated brine, and for skid and road adherence safety for vehicles, including motorcycles.
+In 2023, Alstom said it would test the system on the RN205 public road in the Rhône-Alpes region between 2024 and 2027.